-Anime scriptwriter Otaro Maijo is working with manga illustrator Yuuki Kodama to create the manga adaptation, which is titled ID:INVADED #Brake Broken.
+Anime scriptwriter Otaro Maijo was working with manga illustrator Yuuki Kodama (best known as the Blood Lad creator) to create the manga adaptation, which is titled ID:INVADED #Brake Broken.

 It’s definitely worth picking up the ID:INVADED manga since it’s a sequel.
 As of Chapter 1, the story of the ID:INVADED: Brake Broken manga series is based in an id well unlike those shown in the anime.

 Similar to Episode 1, Sakaido awakens not knowing who he is, but this time, he’s driving a car on a highway intersection.
 The scene is like a destruction derby with large dump trucks plowing through cars and killing the drivers.